TorinFelton/hustl.io/README.md

 ### Points to note
 - main/urls.py is where ALL our URL requests are redirected to view functions
 - XXX_views.py are files containing view functions to handle requests and respond with a template + data
 - This is the LOCAL version; it is running SQLite3 (no setup required) and has TEST data for prices, etc. This is why the historical data is irregular.
-If you would like to see data produced by the scheduler properly, go to hustlio.herokuapp.com/trading
 - The price updates every 5 minutes, but the graphs change only at 00:00.

-See LIVE version with LIVE data: hustlio.herokuapp.com/
+See LIVE version with LIVE data: XXXXXX (Removed temporarily).